Wiliiam-RWL/SHEMS/part1.md

 # 1 Introduction

 &nbsp;&nbsp;&nbsp;&nbsp;In this project, we will need to design a web-based Smart Home Energy Management System.
 The project consists of two parts: database design and system implementation.
 In this part, we will describe a comprehensive database design.
-The organization of this part is as follows: In [section 2](#2-schema-design), we will conduct a needs analysis for the project, followed by table design, as well as assumptions and justifications for the design.
+The organization of this part is as follows: In [Section 2](#2-schema-design), we will conduct a needs analysis for the project, followed by table design, as well as assumptions and justifications for the design.
 [Section 3](#3-database-creation) introduces the detailed creation of the database schema, specifying each table's columns, data types, and constraints.
 Finally, we will include some testing samples of the schema in [Section 4](#4-sql).

 # 2 Schema Design